Miura 1: Design

 thrust vector control.
-In its first mission it will carry 100 kg of payload to an apogee of 153 km.
 Additionally, Miura 1 is equipped with a recovery system using its engines and parachutes that enable PLD Space to recover the vehicle from the ocean and re-use the complete launch vehicle.
 With this, it will be the first recoverable launch vehicle in Europe.
 Miura 1 is intended to be used for scientific research or technology development in a microgravity environment and/or in the upper atmosphere.
 Furthermore, about 70% of the technology developed for Miura 1 is planned to be used on the Miura 5 orbital rocket.

+Development progress

 In December 2019 GMV announced that the Miura 1 avionics system had passed the qualification phase.

 In March 2020, the stress test of the Miura 1 pressurized tanks was carried out to check their ability to withstand the working pressure (more than 400 bar) with a successful result.
 COPVs (Composite Overwrapped Pressure Vessel) are used to pressurize propellant tanks and are a fundamental element of many launchers.

 In July 2020 the German Center of Applied Space Technology and Microgravity (ZARM) successfully completed vibration tests of its payload that will fly on the first launch (Test Flight-1) of Miura 1.

-On April 7, 2022, the company carried out the first test of the complete launcher at its facilities in Teruel, being the first test in Europe of a rocket propelled by liquid fuel.
+On April 7, 2022, the company carried out the first test of the complete launcher at its facilities in Teruel, being the first test in Europe of a rocket propelled by liquid fuel and aimed to reach space and developed by a private company.

-Launch schedule
+After the first launch, the company said that they developed Miura 1 for just under 30 million euros.

+First launch

-The first test flight of Miura 1 was initially planned for 2021 from an experimental rocket launch site in Huelva, southwestern Spain, called El Arenosillo, and it will carry a payload from the German Center of Applied Space Technology and Microgravity (ZARM).
+The first test flight of Miura 1 was initially planned for 2021 from an experimental rocket launch site in Almonte (Huelva), southwestern Spain, administered by El Arenosillo, and it will carry a payload from the German Center of Applied Space Technology and Microgravity (ZARM).
 Up to eight suborbital launches are targeted per year.
 It has been delayed to 2022.